yskxi/B560M-Elite-Hackintosh-EFI/README.md

 CPU: [Click here](https://browser.geekbench.com/v5/cpu/19326059)

+## CPU & GPU name

+The GPU name is modified by the efi one key on Device properties and the CPU name can be accurate to your CPU using CPUname [here](https://github.com/corpnewt/CPU-Name), this script uses the restrict events kext (already included on the EFI)

 ## RX 550 LEXA patch:

 RX 550 has 2 models Lexa and Baffin, the lexa models are incompatible with macOS however we can get then to work with some patches